danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

 ### 1. Radiologists have to cram in mammograms in between other tasks

-Radiologists performed tasks far beyond screening mammograms, such as diagnostic imaging (for patients who come in with known issues) and biopsy procedures.
-Since those tasks involve scheduled facetime with patients, they could only read screening mammograms whenever they had a small window of time, hoping that they'll be able to get all of it done by the end of the day.
+Radiologists performed tasks far beyond mammograms, such as diagnostic imaging (for patients who come in with known issues) and biopsy procedures.
+Since those tasks involve scheduled facetime with patients, they could only read mammograms whenever they had a small window of time, hoping that they'll be able to get all of it done by the end of the day.

 ### 2. Reading mammograms is like finding a needle in a haystack

-Among all the screening mammograms that radiologists look at, at least 90% of them are completely normal and require no additional investigation, meaning the patient simply returns next year.
-As a result, radiologists have to go through a high volume of studies and only a few of them are actionable.
+Among all the mammograms that radiologists look at, at least 90% of them are completely normal and the patient just comes back for screening again next year.
+As a result, radiologists have to go through a high volume of studies, searching for the small handful with signs of cancer that they can't afford to miss.

 <figure class="m--content_figure m--content_figure-left">
   <img src="../assets/img/ca-breast/regulatory.svg" />